 After hopping a half of dozen boats, we came to a small blue one, our new home for the next 48 hours.

 “In a few moments, we would start our journey down the river to Camp Leaky, an Borneo orangutan sanctuary located deep in the jungle.”

 The Rare Wildlife of Indonesia

 This wasn’t my first time to the islands of Indonesia.
 However, it was my first to beautiful Borneo.
-I’ve always wanted to visit the third largest island in the world.
+I’ve always wanted to visit the third largest island and one of the best islands to visit in the world.
 Borneo is teeming with mangrove trees, thick jungles, and exotic wildlife.

 It is also home to rare animals found almost exclusively here like the long-nosed proboscis monkey and the largest tree-dwelling ape in the world, the orangutan.